mchizmar/learnathon/README.md

         * Select the "Action" button and "Launch More Like This"
         * Select "3.
 Configure Instance" from the links at the top.
             * Scroll down and expand the "Advanced" section.
-            * In the "User Data Box" Copy-and-Paste [the script found here.](https://github.com/mchizmar/learnathon/blob/master/setting-up-a-miner/installgeth.sh)
+            * In the "User Data Box" validate [the script found here](https://github.com/mchizmar/learnathon/blob/master/setting-up-a-miner/installgeth.sh) shows up.
+If not, copy-and-paste it in.
             * Leave the "As Text" button selected.
             * Click the "Review and Launch" button at the bottom of the screen.
         * Edit Tags to change the name